|

 Spreading

-across three ancient counties, the northwestern tip of the High
+across three ancient counties, the major part of the High

 Forest.